urbit/urbit.org-reloaded/content/using/operations/using-bridge.md

 After you access your Ethereum address, if a point was sent to that address, you'll come to a page that has an `Incoming Transfers` header, under which is a graphic.
 Click the `Details ->` link under that graphic.

 Now you'll be on the management page of your point.
 The transfer isn't completed yet, so click `Accept incoming transfer`.
-Then check both boxes and and click their associated `Sign Transaction` and `Send Transaction` buttons.
+If you are transferring to yourself and do not wish to [breach](@/glossary/breach.md), check the box labeled `Retain proxies and key configuration, in case of transferring to self`.
+Otherwise leave the box unchecked, ensuring that your ship will be breached upon transfer.
+Then press the `Generate and Sign Transaction` button, followed by the `Send Transaction` button.

 If you already own a point, click on the `Details ->` under your sigil in the `Your Points` section.